matdacnev/ProjectDataCleaning/CodeBook.md

 m: mean

-std: standard) deviation
+std: standard deviation

-t: time) domain
+t: time domain

 f: frequency domain

+Acc: The acceleration signal from the smartphone accelerometer in standard gravity units 'g'

+Gyro: The angular velocity vector measured by the gyroscope for each window sample.
+The units are radians/second.

 ## Variable names: